Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

   - `Generation`: number of generations to simulate
 - Initializes a matrix `iteams` with `generation + 1` rows and `length(N0)` columns.
 - Sets the first row of `iteams` to the initial populations `N0`.
-- Iteratively computes the population for each subsequent generation using the function `ex5_4next`.
+- Iteratively computes the population for each subsequent generation using the function `NextGenerationArray`.
 - Returns the matrix `iteams` containing population sizes for each generation and initial population.

 **Purpose:**